dosisod/domin8/README.md

 Creating Documents
 ------------------

-Since creating the common structure of an HTML document everytime would be excessively tedious dominate provides a class to create and manage them for you: `document`.
+Since creating the common structure of an HTML document everytime would be excessively tedious domin8 provides a class to create and manage them for you: `document`.

 When you create a new document, the basic HTML tag structure is created for you.